Learn more about our services and COVID-19 under New and Upcoming Events

 - This appointment is an office visit it is NOT the same as opening a Storage Account.

-To begin the sperm storage process please call us to ask any needed questions and to then request the required paperwork be emailed to you.
-Once all the required paperwork has been filled out by all parties (recipient and donor) and returned to TSBC then you can call and make an appointment for the Account Set Up.
+To begin the sperm storage process please call us with any questions and to request the required paperwork be emailed to you.
+Once all the required paperwork has been filled out by all parties and returned to TSBC then you can call and make an appointment for the Account Set Up.
 All paperwork must be received before the initial visit.

 - At the Initial Account Set Up visit the Donor will: